Getting to the root of the problem to create a sustainable solution

 Every year, the U.S. generates 22.4 billion pounds of post-consumer textile waste, which ultimately ends up in U.S. landfills.
 According to the EPA, the recycling rate for items such as sheets and pillowcases is only 16.3 percent – landfills get the majority of everything else and most is non-biodegradable.1

 Bamboo is 100 percent biodegradable.
 It keeps the world’s landfills and forests cleaner and healthier.
-Bamboo fabrics naturally dissolve right back into the earth, making for cleaner, safer soils.
+Bamboo's properties help it naturally dissolve right back into the earth, making for cleaner, safer soils.
 It’s easier on our landfills, better for dirt quality, and doesn’t leave as many leftover, unusable byproducts.
-As part of Cariloha’s White Glove Service, we remove and dispose of customers’ older mattress’s in an eco-friendly fashion via recycling or charity donation.
+As part of Cariloha’s White Glove Service, we remove and dispose of customers’ older mattresses in an eco-friendly fashion via recycling or charity donation.
 Annually, we’re helping to divert over 3 million pounds of old mattresses from local landfills.2 This makes bamboo a very sustainable material.

 Saves Our Oceans